 One of the most popular materials used to manufacture knife handles.
 It has excellent strength properties.
 It is also non-flammable, non-conductive and has excellent moisture resistance.
 G10 glass fiber laminate is based on epoxy resins and fiberglass.
 Visually G10 has a pronounced fibrous structure.
 G10 can have different colors, depending on the color of the base fabric.

-Nylon is a modern synthetic plastic with many features.
+Polymer (nylon) is a modern synthetic plastic with many features.
 When reinforced with fiberglass, it becomes a strong, rigid material with excellent characteristics for sheaths and knife handles.
-Sheaths made of nylon have a smooth non-porous surface and are easy to clean.
-Nylon has a high temperature tolerance and may be used in the harshest environments across the globe.
-Nylon sheaths provide a secure hold on the knife, ensuring its protection.
+Sheaths made of polymer have a smooth non-porous surface and are easy to clean.
+Polymer has a high-temperature tolerance and may be used in the harshest environments across the globe.
+Polymer sheaths provide a secure hold on the knife, ensuring its protection.